 Within the past few decades, we have seen a huge leap in the acceptance rates of medical cannabis.
 A survey from the Pew Research Center found that over 62% of American citizens believe that marijuana should be 100% legal.
 This is five times greater than what it was in 1969 and twice as high as 2000.

 In the US alone, 33 states plus D.C. have officially legalized marijuana for medical use, and more will continue to join the ranks as the years go on.
 Canada has gone as far as legalizing cannabis for recreational purposes country-wide.
-Canadians can even grow their own medical plants from home with an ACMPR license while following certain restrictions.
+According to Happy Seed Bank, Canadians can even grow their own medical plants from home with an ACMPR license while following certain restrictions.

 You can definitely expect these attitude trends and acceptance rates to continue, maybe one day they’ll even reach 100%.